 Livestock vs Pets

-I don’t raise my chickens, ducks or rabbits for meat.
-While I do enjoy the eggs & fiber they provide that is not the only reason why I raise them.
+I don’t raise my chickens, ducks, or rabbits for meat.
+While I do enjoy the eggs and fiber they provide that is not the only reason why I raise them.
 So are they really livestock?
 Are they pets?
 For me (and lots of other hobby backyard farmers), they are somewhere in between.
 They all have names.
 I talk to them.
-I enjoy visiting them.
-I cry & mourn them when they pass.
+We enjoy visiting them.
+I cry and mourn them when they pass.
 But they are still not quite at “pet” level.
 As much as I love them, I don’t put them quite at the same level as my dogs or cats.

-We like to let our girls enjoy the freedom to explore the yard.
-We knew that this came with it’s own set of risks, but had decided it was better to let them live as naturally as possible.
-A hawk has been terrorizing our girls and everyone is under lock down in the run for the foreseeable future.
-We are hoping he will move on and we can let them free range again.
-It makes me sad thinking about such a terrible end for their lives, but I know that while they were under our care they enjoyed each day full of fresh grass, bugs and dust bathing with friends.
+We like to let our birds enjoy the freedom to explore the yard.
+We know that this comes with it’s own set of risks, but we decided it was better to let them live as naturally as possible.
+It makes me sad thinking about such a potentially terrible end for their lives, but I know that while they were under our care they enjoyed each day full of fresh grass, bugs and dust bathing with friends.

 The first hen we lost was such a shock.
 She was fine one day, the next day she was lethargic, and the day after she passed away in our arms.
 We felt helpless and like we let her down.
 I felt like a farming failure.
 Looking back, I’m still not sure what caused it (mostly because I didn’t know what to look for).
 We all cried and had a mini funeral as we buried her in the backyard.
 As the years have gone by, we have gotten better at spotting illness early.
 Click here to lean about giving a chicken a check up We have been lucky to have only lost a few hens to illness or injury, and for the most part, the ones we lost we at least feel like we did all we could.